Hedging the Drift: Learning to Optimize under Non-Stationarity: Numerical Experiments

 \subsection{Experiments on Online Auto-Lending Dataset}

 We now conduct experiments on the on-line auto lending dataset, which was first studied by \citep{PSR15}, and subsequently used to evaluate dynamic pricing algorithms by \citep{BK18}.
 The dataset records all auto loan applications received by a major online lender in the United States from July 2002 through November 2004.
-For each piece of data, it presents the borrower's feature (\eg, date of an application, the term and amount of loan requested, and some personal information), the lender's decision (\eg, the monthly payment for the borrower), and whether or not this offer is accepted by the borrower.
+Note that this was the time amid the severe acute respiratory syndrome (SARS) epidemic period \citep{WHO03}, and one could thus expect high volatility in demand similar to the COVID-19 pandemic period.
+Each datum consists of the borrower's feature (\eg, date of an application, the term and amount of loan requested, and some personal information), the lender's decision (\eg, the monthly payment for the borrower), and whether or not this offer is accepted by the borrower.
 Please refer to Columbia University Center for Pricing and Revenue Management \citep{CRPM} for a detailed description of the dataset.

-Similar to \citep{BK18}, we use the first $T=5\times10^4$ arrivals that span 276 days for this experiment.
-We adopt the commonly used \citep{LCLS10,BZ15} linear model to interpolate the response of each customer: for the $t^{\text{th}}$ customer with feature $x_t,$ if price $p_t$ is offered, she accepts the offer with ``probability" $\langle\theta_t,[x_t;p_tx_t]\rangle.$ Although the customers' responses are binary, \ie, whether or not she accepts the loan, \citep{BZ15} theoretically justified that the revenue loss caused by using this misspecified model is negligible.
-For the changing environment, we assume that the $\theta_t$'s remain stationary in a single day period, but can change across days.
-We also use the feature selection results in \citep{BK18} to pick FICO score, the term of contract, the loan amount approved, prime rate, the type of car, and the competitor's rate as the feature vector for each customer.
+Similar to \cite{BK18}, we use the first $T=5\times10^4$ arrivals that span 276 days for this experiment.
+We adopt the commonly used \citep{LCLS10,BZ15} linear regression model to interpolate the response of each customer: for the $t^{\text{th}}$ customer with feature $x_t,$ if price $p_t$ is offered, she accepts the offer with ``probability" $\langle\theta_t,[x_t;p_tx_t]\rangle.$ Although the customers' responses are binary, \ie, whether or not she accepts the loan, \citep{BZ15} theoretically justified that the revenue loss caused by using this misspecified model is negligible.
+For the changing environment, we consider a piecewise stationary environment.
+In particular, we assume that the $\theta_t$'s remain stationary in a single day period, but can change across days.
+We also use the feature selection results in \citep{BK18} to pick the FICO score, the term of contract, the loan amount approved, prime rate, the type of car, and the competitor's rate as the feature vector for each customer.